tesser-labs/blog/posts/ai_agent_evolution.md

 AI agents are advancing along a clear trajectory:

 1. **Experimental Workflows (Completed):** Early prototypes with human oversight to manage hallucinations and compliance checks.
-2. **Reliable Production Agents (Current):** Hardened, SLA-backed assistants that schedule meetings, process orders, and resolve support tickets reliably.
+2. **Reliable Production Agents (Current):** Production-grade, SLA-backed assistants that schedule meetings, process orders, and resolve support tickets reliably.
-3. **Agents as Service Providers (Next):** Outcome-driven offerings in decentralized marketplaces, charging fees based on performance.
+3. **Agents as Service Providers (Next):** Outcome-driven offerings in centralized or decentralized marketplaces, charging fees based on performance.
 4. **Cross-Domain Multi-Agent Collaboration (Future):** Specialized agents coordinating across domains to tackle complex, multi-step value chains.
 5. **Agentic Economies:** Fully autonomous agent marketplaces reshaping business models and consumer services.

 ## 1. The Dawn of AI Agents

 AI agent development accelerated in late 2022 with the release of ChatGPT and the emergence of LangChain.
 ChatGPT demonstrated that large language models (LLMs) could draft emails, write code snippets, and brainstorm ideas, all via conversational prompts.
 Developers soon realized these interactions could be chained into workflows.
-LangChain accelerated this vision by connecting LLMs to external data sources, APIs, and decision logic, powering demos where agents queried databases, called web services, and performed calculations.
+Agent frameworks like LangChain, accelerated this vision by connecting LLMs to external data sources, APIs, and decision logic, powering demos where agents queried databases, called web services, and performed calculations.

 A watershed moment arrived on June 13, 2023, when OpenAI introduced function calling, letting LLMs output structured JSON to invoke predefined functions.
 By the end of that year, this primitive evolved into tool calling, enabling LLMs to trigger external modules, APIs, scripts, or UI agents, transforming them from passive text generators into active participants in automated workflows.
 These breakthroughs established the foundational patterns for modern agent design, inspiring a wave of innovative proof-of-concept applications across finance, healthcare, and customer service.